luiyivp/jenkins-java-ci-cd/README.md

-# CI/CD with Jenkins, Docker, Java, Maven, Sonarqube, JFrog
+# CI/CD with Jenkins, Docker, Java, Maven, Sonarqube, Nexus

 This repository is based on
 [Build a Java app with Maven](https://jenkins.io/doc/tutorials/build-a-java-app-with-maven/)